socialsoftware/socialsoftware.github.io/blended.md

 # Protoptype

-A first prototype was developed on top of the [YAWL](http://www.yawlfoundation.org/) activity-based engine.
-Currently, a second version of the prototype is being implemented, which take further the level of integration with YAWL.

-A short demo of the second prototype is available here.
+We are developping a prototype that includes a designer of well-formed blended workflow models and a blended workflow execution engine.
 The code is publicly available in a github repository: [https://github.com/socialsoftware/blended-workflow](https://github.com/socialsoftware/blended-workflow).

+A first prototype of a blended workflow execution engine was developed on top of the [YAWL](http://www.yawlfoundation.org/) engine and it is available in tag [v1.0](https://github.com/socialsoftware/blended-workflow/releases/tag/v1.0).
+A short demo of the first prototype is available [here](https://www.youtube.com/watch?v=Anb4kuXtBgc).

 # On Going Work